-Therefore, in this article, we will talk about the different ways that you can optimize your content for people and search engines, as well as explain why this is so important.
+In this guide, we’ll talk about the different ways that you can optimize your content to improve performance, as well as explain why this is so important.

-Let’s say that you’ve written a great top-of-the-funnel blog post that’s related to your core product, and you want to get as many eyes on it as possible.
-Two to three months after publishing, you check the performance of the post only to find that… nobody has seen it.
+Let’s say that you’ve written a great top-of-the-funnel (TOFU) blog that’s related to your core product, and you want to get as many eyes on it as possible.
+Two to three months after publishing, you check the performance of the post only to find that nobody has seen it.

 Why?
 Well, maybe:

 - The keywords you have used have little to no search volume